soyart/webtools/README.md

 From this repo, my friends or you can clone this repository, create a fork, and start building your shitty static websites in the branches.
 When webtools or ssg is updated, you can just pull the changes and merge to your branch.

-webtools is composed of many shell scripts that read from the same configuration `webtools.conf`.
+webtools is composed of many shell scripts that read from the same configuration `manifest.json`.
 Each script is a standalone script that works well when chained together.
 Here are webtools components.